MagrosThornrime/drone-simulator/README.md

 ## Introduction
 This is a simple "game" where you can fly a drone above a 3D terrain.
-The collision system blocks you from flying through other objects, especially the terrain.
+The collision system blocks you from flying through other objects, currently it's only the terrain.

 ## Algorithms/libraries used
 - rendering: OpenGL